By Martin Brungard

 For example, the groundwater in Burton-on-Trent is the result of upwelling from the Mercia Mudstone (a gypsum-bearing formation) into the surficial Sand and Gravel aquifer where it mixes with groundwater supplied from rainfall infiltration and the nearby Trent River.
 The more the brewers of the region utilized that water source, the more the sulfate-laden upwelling was diluted by the other less mineralized water sources.
 The amount of rainfall and the river level also affect the local groundwater quality.

 The location of the water supply well also has an influence in Burton.
 At Marston Brewery, the sulfate content of their groundwater is up to 800 ppm.
 While at Coors Brewery, the sulfate content of their groundwater was only about 200 ppm.
 These were sampled at the same time and the samples come from the same Sand and Gravel aquifer (Pearson, 2010).
 Therefore, defining a 'true' Burton water profile is not possible.
+Research on the physical setting in Burton suggest that the high sulfate groundwater was diluted by inflow from the nearby River Trent and breweries did not brew with the high sulfate concentration shown above (Brungard, 2014).

 The balanced Burton water profile shown above was estimated based on the relative concentrations of ions observed from the Sand and Gravel aquifer, but those concentrations could be higher or lower depending upon time of year and location.
 At over 600 ppm sulfate, the profile provided is not as mineralized as that groundwater resource gets, but it is highly mineralized.
 Brewing with the Burton profile may be extreme and may produce sulfury notes in the finished beer.
 An alternative would be to brew with the Pale Ale profile that is included in Bru'n Water as a first try for brewing a hoppy beer (300 ppm sulfate).